baerwind/p3-Collaboration-Competition/Report.md

 ### Ideas for Future Work
 1. In this project, only MADDPG was tested.
 Multi agent PPO/TRPO or other algorithms can be tested.
-2. More complex model can be tested like 3 or more layers instead of 2 layers.
+2. More complex model can be tested, 3 or more layers instead of 2 layers.
 Also, dropout could be applied.